Nyaicili Boki Raja: Dynastic position

 Her original name is not known, since Nyaicili Boki Raja (Naychile Puka Raga) is a title meaning "Junior Lady Royal Princess".
 She was a daughter of Sultan al-Mansur of Tidore (d.
 1526) and married Sultan Bayan Sirrullah of Ternate some time prior to 1518.
 Ideas about her position in the Ternate dynasty differ among historians.
 Paramita R. Abdurrachman believes that she was the mother of three sons who became Sultans of Ternate in turn: Boheyat (r.
 1521-1529), Dayal (r.
 1529-1533) and Tabariji (r.
 1533-1535).
 On the other hand, Christiaan van Fraassen posits that Bayan Sirrullah married two daughters of al-Mansur, of which the second gave birth to Tabariji.
 What is known from European sources is that Bayan Sirrullah died in 1521 by poison, leaving only minor sons by his main consort(s).
 Their elder half-brother Darwis acted as regent for the young Boheyat while the Queen Mother was his tutor.
 With her father in Tidore in her back, she was a most influential person.
 In fact, Al-Mansur entertained ideas to bring both Tidore and Ternate under Spanish protection which would reserve a dominant role for himself.
 However, Ternate had a strong alliance with the Portuguese from Melaka, who cooperated with Darwis and built a fort on the island in 1522-1523.
 Relations between the Queen Mother and Darwis were consequently rocky, and the Portuguese captain in Ternate took her sons into custody, causing her to flee to her father in Tidore for a while.
 Her influence moreover diminished when her father was poisoned to death in 1526.
-Boheyat passed away in 1529 without ever actually rule, and the Portuguese installed Dayal as king.
+Boheyat died in 1529 without ever actually rule, and the Portuguese installed Dayal as king.
 By now the Portuguese officers and soldiers had evoked general resentment.
 In the middle of a political crisis in 1533, Dayal fled to his maternal uncle Mir of Tidore, leaving the throne vacant.